Manifesto-Digital/contentful-gatsby-netlify/documentation/09-debugging-and-gotchas.md

 ### Linking to content via Rich Text

-When linking to content inside Rich text this creates a reference to that piece of content.
+When linking to other content inside Rich text this creates a reference to that piece of content.
 During `gatsby-source-contentful` schema generation this is attempted to be parsed.
 The large issue is that every field on the referenced piece of content is available and is not restricted on depth.

 This makes an endless loop extremely likely.
 Here is an example small example.